How To Buy Dividend Stocks in Australia For Passive Income

 Step 5: Understand Dividend Reinvestment Plans

-Typically, the company sends dividends directly to the bank account of the stockholders.
-There is also an option to reinvest the dividend income into the market.
-It is called Dividend Re-Investment Plan or "DRIP".
+Typically, the company sends dividends directly to the stockholders' bank accounts.
+However, there is also an option to reinvest the dividend income into the market.
+This is called a Dividend Re-Investment Plan (DRIP).

-Some Australian brokers offer a feature wherein investors can automatically set up DRIP to reinvest their dividend amount to buy more company shares.
+Some Australian brokers offer a feature where investors can automatically set up DRIP to reinvest their dividend amount in buying more company shares.
 Choosing dividend reinvesting gives you the benefits of "compounding" and higher portfolio returns.

 10. How To Pick The Best Dividend Stocks?